Need some help powering through your afternoon? Reach for these six satisfying brain foods.

 To perform at your very best, you need something that will crush hunger and give your brainpower a boost.
-So we asked nutritionist Marlo Mittler, MS, RD, for healthy snack ideas that will keep you going—and just might help make you smarter.
+So we asked nutritionist Marlo Mittler, MS, RD, for healthy brain boosting snacks that will keep you going—and just might help make you smarter.

 Blueberries.
 Studies have shown that blueberries can improve thinking and memory skills, which is likely thanks to the flavonoids (a kind of antioxidant) they’re packed with.
 So feel free to snack on a bowl of fresh berries, or try dried blueberries for a sweet and portable treat.